paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Conclusions Outlook

 We have presented a parallelized, efficient method for computing quantum dynamics of pure states based on physically motivated co-evolving subspaces.
-The method is, in principle, applicable to any system in which the basis admits a sparse representation of both the Hamiltonian and the initial state, and it will be effective if the state remains relatively sparse in the Hilbert space, which depends in part on the \enquote{connectivity} of the Hamiltonian in the given basis.
+The concept is applicable to any system in which the basis admits a sparse representation of both the Hamiltonian and the initial state, and it will be effective if the state remains relatively sparse in the Hilbert space, which depends in part on the \enquote{connectivity} of the Hamiltonian in the given basis.
 As such, an appropriate basis can be identified as a crucial element to the method, whereas high dimensionality (both geometrically and in terms of the Hilbert space) or entanglement \textit{per se} are less central to its applicability.
-The method compared favorably to existing state-of-the-art multiset MPS calculations in a 1D Holstein model benchmark.
+The method compares favorably with existing state-of-the-art multiset-MPS calculations of a 1D Holstein model benchmark.
 Furthermore, we have demonstrated its applicability to higher-dimensional geometries by using it to compute linear optical spectra of model nanoaggregates in one, two and three dimensions.

 We would like to highlight three interesting possible extensions of the method: First, the method is readily extensible to time-dependent Hamiltonians that satisfy the above criteria, as long as Trotterization along the time axis is an acceptable approximation.
-In other words, if a time-dependent Hamiltonian can be well-approximated as a piecewise constant-in-time Hamiltonian, then the method trivially extends to such a system by simply adjusting the Hamiltonian accordingly at each timestep.
-Particularly well-suited time-dependent Hamiltonians include those that exhibit changes only in the magnitude of their coupling and not in their graph structure, e.g., time-dependent driving of an otherwise constant operator such as $\cos(\omega t)\sigma_x$, etc., a simple albeit ubiquitous form of time-dependent Hamiltonian.
+In other words, if a time-dependent Hamiltonian can be well-approximated as a piecewise constant-in-time Hamiltonian, then the method trivially extends to such a system by simply adjusting the Hamiltonian accordingly at each timestep (more specifically: by passing time as an argument to the matrix-free function that yields the action of the Hamiltonian).
+Particularly well-suited time-dependent Hamiltonians include those that exhibit changes only in the magnitude of their coupling and not in their graph structure, e.g., time-dependent driving of an otherwise constant operator such as $\cos(\omega t)\sigma_x$, etc.---a simple albeit ubiquitous form of time-dependent Hamiltonian.